TRS may need support of others to win GHMC Mayoral election | Politics

 TRS may need support of others to win GHMC Mayoral election

-The Lok Sabha MPs and MLAs who have their vote in the city are ex-officio members of the Greater Hyderabad Municipal Corporation (GHMC), official sources said.
+The Lok Sabha MPs and MLAs of the city area are ex- officio members of the Greater Hyderabad Municipal Corporation (GHMC), official sources said.
 Besides this, the MLCs and Rajya Sabha members, who have their vote in the city, have to give an option choosing the GHMC to be able to vote in the Mayoral poll, they said.

 The sources put the number of ex-officio members as on Saturday at 49 though clarity on the matter may emerge when notification for the Mayoral election is issued.
 Out of the 49, the strength of TRS is 31.

 The party-wise number of ex-officio members is AIMIM- 10, Congress-1 and BJP-3, the sources claimed.
-However, the ex-officio members should not have voted six months ago in the same capacity (in a local body).
+However, the ex-officio members should not have voted during the last six months in the same capacity (in a local body).

 Some of the ex-officio members of GHMC had voted in suburban municipalitiesearlierand they are not eligible to vote.
 The Municipal Administration Department would send the details on the status of such ex-officio members to the GHMC, the sources said.